LikeAKemper/CodingChemistry18/README.md

 # CodingChemistry18
-result of the hackathon 2018
+not yet cleaned results of the 2018 BASF Hackathon